bucs110a0spring22/final-project-team-18/README.md

 ### Software Lead - Zain Mckay

-<< Ensuring the front-end and back-end code worked together properly and assisted wherever I could in writing the code alongside my other teammates.  >>
+Ensuring the front-end and back-end code worked together properly and assisted wherever I could in writing the code alongside my other teammates.

 ### Front End Specialist - Connie Deng

-<< Created front end code, ensured sprites appeared and oriented where they appeared.
-Also fixed some errors/bugs that we ran into, and cleaned up some code.>>
+Created front end code, ensured sprites appeared and oriented where they appeared, and made sure the controller class worked with the cube class.
+Also fixed some errors/bugs that we ran into, and cleaned up some code.

 ### Back End Specialist - Jaycob White

-<< The back end specialist... >>
+Created back end code, made sure that the cube class worked along with the piece class.
+Also, created movement of the rubik's cube.

 ## Testing *(Software Lead)*

-* << Testing strategy mainly included print statements to see how far a loop would run before an issue occured and changing numbers to see how the image was affected.  >>
+* Testing strategy mainly included print statements to see how far a loop would run before an issue occured and changing numbers to see how the image was affected.
-    * << Print("This works") >>
+    * Print("This works")

 ## ATP